Cyances/M1A1AbramsAMP/README.md

 		<li>XM1111 is in the config file but it is not implemented yet.
 Listing that in your loadout will make the mod use vanilla loadout (M833/M456A2).
 I only included it so there is no need to manually cleanup the config file if I could make it work.</li>
 		<li>Mission loading might be longer if you are using the HU variant, potentially due to the extra armor configuration.</li>
 		<li>For compatibility with other mods for the TUSK upgrade and anti-ERA effects, ensure that the AMP mod is loaded after NATO ERA and Pact Increased Lethatlity mod.</li>
+		<li>On the Gunner Auxiliary Sight (GAS) behavior: Only the first two rounds are considered and only one type of APFSDS (M829 series) and HEAT (other rounds) are considered.
+This means if you carry an all APFSDS/HEAT loadout but with different types, only the first round is considered by the GAS.</li>
 	</ul>
 </p>